fhsal/fhs-hs4-quiz/README.md

 There are a variety of functions and elements built in the script file to show/hide buttons, start/stop the game and timer, and save/clear scores from local storage.

+Added some additional questions - beyond the four I had been using for testing